douglasjordao/face-detection-js/README.md

-This project requires [Node.js](https://nodejs.org/en/download)  v14.18.16 or above, but is highly recommended that you install the LST version.
+This project requires a Camera and [Node.js](https://nodejs.org/en/download)  v14.18.16 or above, but is highly recommended that you install the LST version.

 ### Installing